 But some reason, many motorcycle riders think the rules of the road do not apply to them.
 They believe because a motorcycle is smaller than a car, they can take chances that car drivers cannot.
 This is simply not the case.
 In fact, you are more likely to suffer a serious injury while on a motorcycle than while in a car, according to the Governors Highway Safety Association.

 Serious personal injuries like a broken neck, severed limb or traumatic brain injury are quite common when a motorcycle slams into a car or truck, and vice versa.
-Tragically, many motorcyclists lose their life in these types of wrecks as well.
+Tragically, many motorcyclists lose their lives in these types of wrecks as well.

 The best way to avoid a wreck is to exercise caution, be vigilant, and always wear a helmet while on the road operating your motorcycle.
-I understand the desire to throw caution to the wind and see how fast the bike can go, but that's just a recipe for disaster.
-No motor bike ride is worth losing your life for.
+I understand the desire to throw caution to the wind and see how fast the bike can go, but that’s just a recipe for disaster.
+No motorcycle ride is worth losing your life for.